Blog icon

 The focus on Richmond arose from the continual incidence of flooding and likely compounding impacts that come from a changed climate and hydrology.
 Lessons from the NRRI project will be applicable across the region.
 The LiDAR and river bathymetry data form the critical scientific evidence base that can be used by the NSW Government and local councils to inform future flood mitigation strategies and plans for all local government areas in the Northern Rivers region.

-What are the long-term goals of the project?
+What were the long-term goals of the project?